 Delayed Injuries After a Car Accident

 Though immediate neck pain after a car accident is common, it can take 24 hours or longer after a crash occurs for certain symptoms to appear.
-In some cases, it can take a couple of days before all pain symptoms fully develop.
-These symptoms are referred to as delayed pain.
+In some cases, it can take a couple of days before delayed neck pain from a car accident fully presents itself.

 Common delayed symptoms after a car accident include: